languel/cloudywindow/docs/PRD.md

 - Add `webview-preload.js` to forward drag events to host.
 - Port navigation/reload/URL bar to webview APIs.
 - Add CSS recipes for tldraw and Strudel transparency.
+- Intercept popups and open as managed CloudyWindows (no native chrome).

 Acceptance criteria
-- All navigation operates on webview; drops open content; CSS recipes make common tools transparent; no major regressions.
+- All navigation operates on webview; drops open content; CSS recipes make common tools transparent; links with `target=_blank` open in new CloudyWindows without native titlebar; new windows appear in Window menu; no major regressions.

 ---